 virus and its precautions :-

-copying to another program, computer boot sector or document.
+In computers, a virus is a program or programming code that replicates by being copied or initiating itscopying to another program, computer boot sector or document.
 Viruses can be transmitted as attachments to an e-mail note or in a downloaded file, or be present on a diskette or CD.
 The immediate source of the e-mail note, downloaded file, or diskette you've received is usually unaware that it contains a virus.
 Some viruses wreak their effect as soon as their code is executed; other viruses lie dormant until circumstances cause their code to be executed by the computer.
 Some viruses are benign or playful in intent and effect ("Happy Birthday, Ludwig!") and some can be quite harmful, erasing data or causing your hard disk to require reformatting.
 A virus that replicates itself by resending itself as an e-mail attachment or as part of a network message is known as a worm.

 Generally, there are three main classes of viruses:-